Master of Advertising

-Students will complete and orally defend their theses or projects.
-The student’s supervisory committee is responsible for the evaluation of the document and the final defense.
+Students will complete and orally defend their thesis.
+The student’s supervisory committee is responsible for the evaluation of the thesis document and the final defense.

 The deadline for applications (Fall) is January 30 for international applicants and April 1 for domestic students.
 Applications may be considered after the April 1 deadline, if space is available.

-The Master of Advertising program does not accept any applications for Spring admission.
+The Master of Advertising program accepts applications Fall admission only.